AI IN PRODUCTION

 MCP Is Becoming the USB-C of AI Agents — Here's What That Means for Your Stack

 The Model Context Protocol is now an industry standard adopted by OpenAI, Anthropic, and Google.
-Before you wire it into your automation stack, here's what practitioners need to know — including the supply chain risks most tutorials skip.
+Before you bolt it onto your automation stack, here's what practitioners need to know — including the supply chain risks nobody's talking about.

 February 24, 2026 · 8 min read